We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Perpetual Limited is an asset management business based in Australia.
-Perpetual shares (PPT) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $28.54 – an increase of 2.7% over the previous week.
-Perpetual has a trailing 12-month revenue of around $491.3 million.
+Perpetual shares (PPT) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Perpetual has a trailing 12-month revenue of around $522.3 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Perpetual